MiaLouw-MM/Final_BFB/README.md

 ## Features
 - Home page: For clients to view the website.
 - Inventory management: For hardressers to see how much stock is left.
+- Schedule management: Hairdressers can see their bookings for the week and manage their schedules.
+- Booking system: Clients are able to make a booking and select a service, hairdresser and timeslot.

 ## Database Schema
 ### Entity Relationship Diagram (ERD)